nahueespinosa/pupil_finder/README.md

 $ pip3 install -r requirements.txt
 ```

-Download the dataset and extract it in the repository.
+If you want to train your own models download the dataset and extract it in the repository.
 More information can be obtained [here](https://github.com/nahueespinosa/pupil_finder/tree/master/dataset).

 ### Usage

+To train a neural network use this command:
 ```
 $ python main.py -h
 usage: main.py [-h] [-v] [-l LIMIT] [-s] filename